Sign Post

 Click photo for larger view

 In 1927 Charles and Augusta Hinds donated the funds to the Cumberland County Council, BSA for the purchase of the property which would become Camp William Hinds.
-Camp Hinds was named in honor of their son who was killed by a milk truck in Portland.
-The family business was the A. S. Hinds Co. in Portland which was famous for various creams for the face, hands, and Skin.
+Camp Hinds was named in honor of their son who was hit and killed by a car in Portland.
+The family business was the A. S. Hinds Co. in Portland which was famous for various creams for the face, hands, and skin.

 This plaque is displayed above the fireplace in the Rec Hall.